Cosmological constraints on exotic injection of electromagnetic energy: Results: Summary of constraints and comparison with other probes

 \subsubsection{Constraints from primordial nucleosynthesis}

-BBN has been used since decades to derive constraints on exotic energy injections, in particular the e.m. ones considered here, as these might modify the light nuclei yields, whose observations match pretty well the predictions in the $\Lambda$CDM model (see e.g. Refs~\cite{Iocco:2008va,Pospelov:2010hj} for reviews).
-We focus in the following on possible modification of the ${}^2$H and ${}^3$He abundances, which are known to be the most sensitive (yet relatively robust) probes, following the formalism and observed abundances reported in Ref.~\cite{Poulin:2015opa}, which we address to for details.
-In~\cite{Poulin:2015opa}, it was also noted that for sufficiently low energy photons and/or late injections, standard treatments in the literature relying on a universal non-thermal photons spectrum may underestimate the bounds.
-Since here we want to present generic results for illustration, we will limit ourselves to these ``universal", yet conservative bounds.
-Actually, also Lithium-7 is in principle a complementary probe of e.m. energy injections in the early universe.
-Yet, the reliability of its observed `quasi-plateau' abundance in metal-poor halo stars as a proxy for its cosmological prediction is still disputed.
-If primordial, it was recently shown by two of us that a purely e.m. injection of energy may even reconcile it with predictions~\cite{Poulin:2015woa}, but here we will neglect this nuclide altogether.
+BBN has been used since decades to derive constraints on exotic energy injection, in particular from e.m. particle decay as considered here.
+Energy injection could modify the yields of light nuclei, whose observations match pretty well the predictions of the $\Lambda$CDM model (see e.g. Refs~\cite{Iocco:2008va,Pospelov:2010hj} for reviews).
+In what follows, we focus on possible modifications of the ${}^2$H and ${}^3$He abundances, which are known to be at the same time very sensitive and relatively robust probes.
+We adopt the formalism and use the results reported in Ref.~\cite{Poulin:2015opa}.
+In that work, it was noted that for sufficiently low energy photons and/or late injection, standard treatments in the literature relying on a universal non-thermal photon spectrum may underestimate the bounds.
+We neglect this subtely and quote results obtained with the universal spectrum, which are robust and conservative.

+The abundance of Lithium-7 could offer a complementary probe of e.m. energy injection in the early universe.
+However, the relation between its observed `quasi-plateau' abundance in metal-poor halo stars and its cosmological abundance is still disputed.
+Assuming that the two are equals, it has been recently shown by two of us that a purely e.m. injection of energy may reconcile observations with theoretical predictions~\cite{Poulin:2015woa} (see also \cite{Salvati:2016jng} for an update).
+Since this is not the point of the present paper, in which we wish to derive robust bounds on the e.m. decay lifetime, we will not consider Lithium-7 in what follows.